icampana/JutsuWebsite/README.md

 that allows setting up variables per page, as the page title, filename and such.

 This can be easily extended and adapted to any new project.

+## Templates

+Templates should be stored in the app/templates folder, can use either the html or nunjucks extension, that could be adapted, but it is easier to handle for text editors and keep some order.
+If you use Atom as your editor, you can add the plugins: autocomplete-nunjucks and language-nunjucks to speed things up.

 ## Sprite CSS
 If you want to optimize your CSS and images, you can add any image you'll